 Many people find Namecheap to be a suitable hosting option.
 But is it right for you?
 You’ll definitely want to consider Namecheap if you need affordable shared or VPS hosting, you need an affordable dedicated server, or you anticipate contacting customer support frequently.

-While there are a couple drawbacks, it’s pretty clear Namecheap is an excellent hosting option for most sites.
+While there are a couple drawbacks, Namecheap is nothing short of an excellent hosting option for most sites, regardless of size.

 Is there a waiting time to move domains from one Namecheap account to another?

 After purchasing a domain, you are able to move a domain instantly to another Namecheap account, with the exception of expired domains.
 Both WhoIsGuard and PremiumDNS subscriptions will be transferred along with your eligible domain.
 Once a domain is transferred, however, the process cannot be reversed.

 The marketplace was created to offer a set of apps for Namecheap users to integrate – it is a luxurious in-house feature to have.
 Think of it as a plugin directory within your hosting provider’s account.